The Consequences of the Charge for the Mass of the Elementary Particles: The charge in the muons

+m($\mu^\pm$)/m(e$^\pm$)(\emph{exp}) = 206.768 is 1.00104 times larger than our theoretical value for m($\mu^\pm$)/m(e$^\pm$) = 206.554, which we find when we take the binding energy into account.
+The fine structure constant $\alpha_f$ in Eq.(34) is an exactly known constant, so the theoretical value of m($\mu^\pm$)/m(e$^\pm$) is very firm.
+Taking the binding of the electron to the neutrino lattice of the muon into account we have explained from our model of the muon the empirical formula for the ratio m($\mu^\pm$)/m(e$^\pm$) suggested by Barut [3], following an earlier suggestion by Nambu [2].
+Barut's formula is accurate to about one part in a thousand.
+Eq.(34) means also that we have determined theoretically the rest mass of the muon with an accuracy of one part in a thousand.

-We have thus shown that the binding energy of the electric charge e$^\pm$ brought into the neutrino lattice of the neutral muons is 2\,m(e$^\pm$)c$^2$ and that then the ratio m($\mu^\pm$)/m(e$^\pm$) can be explained with an accuracy of 1\,$\cdot$\,10$^{-3}$.
+We have thus shown that the binding energy of the electric charge e$^\pm$ brought into the neutrino lattice of the neutral muons is 2\,m(e$^\pm$)c$^2$.
+We have also found from equations (14) and (31) that the binding energy of an electron or positron in the $\pi^\pm$ lattice is twice the binding energy of e$^\pm$ in the $\mu^\pm$ lattice.
+The difference of both binding energies appears to be a consequence of the presence of only one muon neutrino or anti-muon neutrino in a side of each cell of the muon lattice, whereas one muon neutrino \emph{and} one anti-muon neutrino are in the sides of each cell of the pion lattice.